CTSRD-CHERI/SIMTight/doc/NoCL.md

 };
 ```

-Since the memory is shared, we must take care to avoid race conditions
+As the memory is shared, we must take care to avoid race conditions
 by using atomics (e.g. `atomicAdd`) and/or a synchronisation barriers
-(`__syncthreads` synchronises all threads in a block).
+(`__syncthreads()` synchronises all threads in a block).

 Shared local memory is optimised for parallel random access using an
 array of SRAM banks and a fast switching network.
 However, programmers
 should be aware of _bank conflicts_ and try to minimise them.
 A bank
 conflict occurs when multiple threads in a warp access the same SRAM
 bank at the same time.
-The SRAM banks are interleaved, so precise
+The SRAM banks are interleaved, so the precise
 condition for a bank conflict between two accesses is:

 ```hs